lisc-tools/lisc/README.md

 [![License](https://img.shields.io/pypi/l/fooof.svg)](https://opensource.org/licenses/Apache-2.0)

-LISC is a package for performing automated meta-analyses of scientific packages.
-It is basically a utility packages, built on top of the Pubmed E-Utils API.
+LISC is a package for performing automated meta-analyses of scientific papers, built on top of the Pubmed E-Utils API.

 ## Python Version